jossephalvarez/RA_develpmentv2/README.md

 ```
 You can create another model with different name and attributes.
 For more information, you can see [Creating first Model (and Migration)](http://docs.sequelizejs.com/manual/migrations.html) on the official documentation.

-The next step is : create a seed

-I've created this, with this command :
+I've created a seed  this, with this command :
 ```
 sequelize seed:generate --name demo-user
 ```